AshishPandagre/RegEx-python-codes/README.md

 # RegEx-python-codes
-This contains all the codes and knowledge u know to comfortably work with RegEx in python.
+This contains all the codes you need to know to comfortably work with RegEx in python.